|

 how knowledgeable you are and your way of making the material comprehensible "

--- George David Weiss, hit songwriter and President, Songwriters Guild
+-- George David Weiss, hit songwriter, and Past President Songwriters Guild

 of America